-No subscription received for less than one ther a military appearance.
-So unlike the open fields, any where, but in these dreadthe occupation of a city clerk; and there to subscribe his mite to the most deserving The philosopher Locke, in his "Thoughts was a neatly-written bill in the parlor win- among them.
+the occupation of a city clerk; and there to subscribe his mite to the most deserving The philosopher Locke, in his "Thoughts was a neatly-written bill in the parlor win- among them.
 Our next door neighbor was concerning Education," endeavors to disdow, intimating that lodgings for a single perfectly happy.
-He had got a lodger at snade those who have the care of children carpets up to the first floor.
-The paper was tured in imagination a long series of quiet and reason; and as they cannot but have new, and the paint was new, and the furni- Sundays, on which he and his lodger would a reverence for what comes from the latture was new; and all three, paper, paint exchange mutual civilities and Sunday pater, so they quickly grow into a contempt and furniture bespoke the limited means of pers the tenant.
-There was a little red and The serious man arrived, and his luggage terror, yet it soon wears off, and natural on the mantel-piece, and three peacock's he was much fatigued. feathers, tastefully arranged above them.
-He was called, but did not answer; he so much pains.
-Even when they really other single gentleman over-head.
+He had got a lodger at suade those who have the care of children gentleman were to to let within.

+dy side of the way, with new narrow floor gaiety, and loved retirement.
+He took parents and the respect of children; for cloth in the passage, and new narrow stair-down the bill with a light heart, and picture of the distinguish easily between passion carpets up to the first floor.
+The paper was tured in imagination a long series of quiet and reason; and as they cannot but have new, and the paint was new, and the furni-Sundays, on which he and his lodger would a reverence for what comes from the latture was new; and all three, paper, paint exchange mutual civilities and Sunday pater, so they quickly grow into a contempt and furniture bespoke the limited means of pers the tenant.
+There was a little red and The serious man arrived, and his luggage terror, yet it soon wears off, and natural black carpet in the drawing-room, with a was to arrive from the country next morn-inclination will easily learn to slight such border of flooring all the way round; a few ing.
+He borrowed a clean shirt and a scare-crows, which make a noise, but are stained chairs, and a pembroke table.
+A prayer-book from our next door neighbor, not animated by reason. of a tea-tray and caddy, a few more shells ten o'clock next morning-not before, as vicious: and it is only when they are vion the mantel-piece, and three peacock's he was much fatigued.